twentyOne2x/attnmarkets-docs/pages/users/for-cards-and-commerce-partners.md

 This page is for:

-- card programs (Emerald-style USDC/sUSD cards, Kast, Avici, etc.),
+- card programs and wallets (cards funded in SOL or stablecoins, Kast, Avici, Solayer's Emerald, etc.),
 - travel and rewards platforms,
 - merchant networks and marketplaces,
 - B2B SaaS and infra providers,